nehcgnak/CrackingMachineLearningInterview/README.md

         E.G:
             Class A has 1 million Record
             Class B has 1000 Record
-        This is imbalanced data set and Class B is underbalanced class.
+        This is an imbalanced data set and Class B is a underbalanced class.

 #### How would you resolve the issue of imbalanced data set?
         The techniques such as